montilab/pipeliner/docs/source/_build/html/_sources/extending-pipelines.rst.txt

                     ├── /t2.config
                     └── /t3.config

-To run these series of tests, users can execute ``python3 pipeliner/test.py rnaseq`` which will search for the directory ``pipeliner/tests/configs/rnaseq`` and automatically pair and run each configuration file with a pipeline script named ``rnaseq.nf``.
+To run these series of tests, users can execute ``python pipeliner/test.py rnaseq`` which will search for the directory ``pipeliner/tests/configs/rnaseq`` and automatically pair and run each configuration file with a pipeline script named ``rnaseq.nf``.

 .. note:: The directory name of tests must be the same as the pipeline script they are paired with